 - No electricity, but there is a mobile data signal

-- No decent toilet and bath rooms, thus no clear water source.
+- No decent toilets and bathrooms, thus no clear water source.
 Bring extra gallons of water for washing and cleaning up.

 - Limited shaded camping space, so get there early to save the best camping spot.